tandrieuxx/booking-test/README.md

 - Secure REST API (which is not part of level 1)
 - Allow users to edit their profile (and timezone)
 - Make resource types dynamic (manageable by admin)
+- Insert newly created bookings at the right position in the list without reloading the page